bradut/SlingBox-Channel-Changer-TVGuide/README.md

 See more details in the [Configuration](./Docs/Configuration.md) file.

-Note: when changing the configuration files, you need to restart the app from the menu in order to apply the changes:<br />
+Note: when changing the configuration files, you need to **restart the app** from the menu in order to apply the changes:<br />
 <p align="center">
 <img src="./Docs/images/refresh_page.jpg" alt="refreshing the page" height=300><br/>
-Refresh the page to apply the changes
+"Refresh page" is restarting the app to apply the changes

 </p>